modelix/modelix/README.md

 * Database/Cloud storage for MPS models with realtime collaboration
 * Server-based execution of MPS and browser-based editors

 # How to run modelix

 In production modelix uses docker images running in a kubernetes cluster.
 During development you can run the different components without docker/kubernetes.
 You need a PostgreSQL database, the model server and the MPS plugin for the UI server.

+## Clone the repo

+Obviously you first have to clone this repository.
+At this time there are no builds or releases available.

 ## Installing MPS